 The only way to find out if you have elevated radon levels in your home is to conduct a simple test.

-Franklin County Public Health has a limited supply of short term radon test kits available to residents of Franklin County.
+Franklin County Public Health has a limited supply of short term radon test kits available to residents of Franklin County and surrounding counties.
 Click here to order your free short term radon test kit.

 If you have questions or concerns please contact Mike Lopinsky at (614) 525-3859 or at email@example.com.